GraphQL Edge Caching

 For example: Purge the post with id 5 and any cached query results containing it.

-Works great with Stellate GraphQL Metrics
+Works natively with Stellate Metrics

 • Understand your global latency